stepanovr/linuxreg2/README.md

 * Option "Script" opens a script file that contails the sequence of reading and writing commands.
   See the "program" file as an example.
 That file has a list of read commands.
-  Adding a value at the end of a read commands converts it to a write command writing the aded walue
+  Adding a value at the end of a read commands converts it to a write command writing the aded walue.

 * Option "Regs XML" opens an *.xml file that contains register set to open im a new dialog window.
   That allows access to a custom register group.
-  See *.xml files presented for a refernce
+  See *.xml files presented for a refernce.

-Open registers.xml file that is an example
+Open with an ediitor the registers.xml file that is an example.

-The first register name is "ADC Regssters" that is the name of the window to be opened All "register name" fields after the first appearance are used for naming registers with the address indicated with the "addr" field
+The first register name is "ADC Regssters" that is the name of the window to be opened.
+All "register name" fields after the first appearance are used for naming registers with the address indicated with the "addr" field.

+Try oppening the registers.xml file with the application's File->Regs XML.
+That will open the window that is specivied with the registers.xml.